syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 4. Browse to the location on your computer where the image file is stored.
 5. Select the image file you want to add to the "Resources" folder.
 6. Click "Add" to add the image file to the project.
+7. Add the image name with an extension to the Source property of the image editor control.

 N> Image formats such as JPEG and PNG can be loaded to the image editor.